I have a front garden full of plants in pots. And a bench, and three empty compost daleks.

 I jest of course, but there is a point here: one of the best tips I can give someone considering putting their name down for an allotment is try to find a partner to work the plot with you.

 Even though mum previously lived 20 minutes away, we were always partners in the old plot.
 I initially took the plot on, but mum soon joined in and without her help, I’d never have balanced an allotment with a full-time job and life in general.

 Splitting the Work is One of the Best Beginner Tips

 Obviously you need to be able to get on with your plot partner, so if you’re lucky enough to have someone in mind, make doubly sure they’re the right person first!
-However, taking on a plot alone is tough and time consuming, and splitting the work is one of the best things a beginner can do.
+However, taking on a plot alone is tough and time-consuming, and splitting the work is one of the best things a beginner can do.

 You’ll be amazed how much two people can get done in a short space of time, so if you can find a suitable mate then you’re one step ahead already.
-It sounds obvious, but I can’t overstate how much easier the first year or so becomes when there is two of you to share the labour.
+It sounds obvious, but I can’t overstate how much easier the first year or so becomes when there are two of you to share the labour.

 You can manage the whole thing together, or if you have different ideas as to how you want to run the plot, trying halving it off like my work friends David and Russell have done.

 There are other benefits to plot sharing too, particularly financially.
 For example, buying tools and fruit bushes can be expensive, but dividing the cost between two is a great way of reducing the initial outlay.

 Socially, running an allotment with someone else is a joyful experience.
 It’s a great way to catch up with a friend whilst enjoying the outdoors and getting some good exercise.
 A quiet allotment is also a wonderful place to put the world to rights or get something off your chest.
 I often found the environment highly therapeutic, and me and mum have mulled over many a problem during a morning’s weeding.